Section Setup

 Note: the version on the image may not reflect the latest version of DiCivil Package.

-Definition Methods
+Point Definition Methods

 After creating a new section, select on the left and start adding points in the section.
 On each point definition, the user can define the following different methods.